 Wicca is a system of beliefs and a lifestyle that uses traditions from Scotland, Wales, and Ireland that pre-date Christianity.
 Unfortunately throughout history, particularly during the medieval period, the church tried to get rid of these traditions and also banish them from history, so many have been lost over the years.
 In this sense, Wicca is a way of trying to piece these traditions and rituals back together using what we know of the past.

-Fortunately there have been a series of archeological finds over the years that tell us about the how this religion started as well as some of the practices associated with it.
+Fortunately, there have been a series of archeological finds over the years that tell us about how this religion started as well as some of the practices associated with it.
 We know now that it dates to the Paleolithic period and to people who would have revered the Fertility Goddess and the Hunter God.
-Much of what we have learnt stems from cave drawings that are said to date back 30,000 years.
+Much of what we have learned stems from cave drawings that are said to date back 30,000 years.
 These show a male figure with a stag’s head as well as woman who is with-child.
 The figures are depicted in a circle formation in a group with eleven other individuals during a ritual.
 Evidence such as this shows us that Witchcraft is probably one of the first belief systems of our world.

 These figures are thought, in the Wiccan faith, to be images of the God and Goddess who are supreme and divine forces.
 They date from around 28,000 years before Christianity.

 If we go back to ancient times, we know that Witchcraft was called ‘The Craft of the Wise’ as many people involved in Witchcraft were also teacher, leaders, and healers in their communities.
 They believed in the importance of being at one with nature and usually had an understanding of how to use plants and herbs for medicinal purposes which they then shared with others.
 They also acted as mentors in their community and were known for their sage advice and knowledge.
 These people knew that nature is of paramount importance and that our world and all who live here should be celebrated.
 They also believed that humans are a part of a larger whole and that we are not the masters of the earth.